Chuck Palahniuk: Fight Club

-After his first novel, Invisible Monsters, was rejected by all publishers he submitted it to, he began work on his first published novel, Fight Club.
+After his first novel – Invisible Monsters – was rejected by all publishers he submitted it to, he began work on his first published novel, Fight Club.
 Palahniuk wrote this story in his spare time while working for Freightliner.
 After initially publishing it as a short story (which became chapter 6 of the novel) in the 1995 compilation Pursuit of Happiness, Palahniuk expanded it into a full novel, which, contrary to his expectations, a publisher accepted.
-While the original hardcover edition of the book received positive reviews and some awards, it had a short shelf life.

 Initially, Palahniuk struggled to find a literary agent and went without one until after the publication of Fight Club.
-After he began receiving attention from 20th Century Fox, Palahniuk was signed by actor and literary agent, Edward Hibbert.
+After he began receiving attention from 20th Century Fox, Palahniuk was signed by actor and literary agent Edward Hibbert.
 Hibbert eventually guided and brokered the deal that took Fight Club to the big screen.
 In 1999, the film adaptation by director David Fincher was released.
-The film was a box office disappointment (although it was No. 1 at the U.S. box office in its first weekend) and critical reaction was mixed, but a cult following soon emerged as the DVD of the film became popular upon release.
-Three editions of the novel have been published in paperback, in 1999, in 2004 (with a new introduction by the author about the success of the film adaptation), and in 2005 (with an afterword by Palahniuk).

 Invisible Monsters, Survivor, and Choke

 A revised version of Invisible Monsters, as well as his fourth novel, Survivor, were published in 1999.
-A few years later Palahniuk managed to make his first New York Times bestseller, the novel Choke, which later was made into a movie.
+A few years later Palahniuk managed to complete his first New York Times bestseller, the novel Choke, which later was made into a movie.